 If a student exhibits COVID-like symptoms while in school, they will be sent directly to the nurse and await pick-up by parent or guardian.
-Masks are always available to all students, staff, and visitors at any time in the main office or nurse's office.
+Masks are always available at any time in the main office or nurse's office.